 Overview

-Gloucester Services, renowned for its award-winning farm shop and restaurant, approached AES Food Equipment to address a significant operational and safety challenge within their on-site butchery.
-Known for their farm-to-fork philosophy, Gloucester Services needed a solution that not only improved the efficiency of their butchery but also enhanced the visual appeal of their produce for customers.
+Gloucester Services, renowned for its award winning farm shop and restaurant, approached AES Food Equipment to address a significant operational and safety challenge within their onsite butchery.
+Known for their farm to fork philosophy, Gloucester Services needed a solution that not only improved the efficiency of their butchery but also enhanced the visual appeal of their produce for customers.

 The Challenge